 Disturbance effects on C storage

 Our findings supported the hypothesis that lake drying is a significant influence on C storage in lake-margin plant communities of interior Alaska.
-Herbaceous and shrub wetlands near drying lakes had significantly reduced aboveground biomass per unit area relative to areas with stable lakes, which could translate to reduced forage availability for herbivores as well as lower organic soil C stocks, while drying shrub communities had significantly thinner soil organic layers (Table 4).
+Herbaceous and shrub wetlands near drying lakes had significantly reduced aboveground biomass per unit area relative to areas with stable lakes, which could translate to reduced forage availability for herbivores as well as lower organic soil C stock, while drying shrub communities had significantly thinner soil organic layers (Table 4).
 Although lakes within an area that burned in within fire scars from the past 60 years area more likely to dry than unburned lakes (Roach et al 2013), the probability of drying was not related to time since fire over more recent time scales (Fig. 3, Fig. 4).
 In addition, lake drying appears to represents a distinct form of disturbance whose influence on C stocks cannot be explained as an indirect effect of increased fire frequency (Fig. 3, Fig. 4).
 As predicted, the effects of lake drying were most apparent in herbaceous and shrub wetland plant communities that occur in close proximity to the lake shore, whereas lake drying had no effect on either above- or below-ground C in the upland forest community, which was presumably hydrologically isolated from adjacent lakes (Table 4).
 Overall, lake drying appeared more tightly linked to aboveground biomass than to the much larger C stocks stored in organic soil (Fig. 3, Fig. 4).
 Lake drying trends can only be calculated over a few decades (Roach et al 2011; Rover et al 2012), and this timespan may not be sufficient to show the effects of lake drying on soil peat accumulation.

 In addition to being a poor predictor of belowground C, lake drying was a relatively minor component of the local disturbance regime in our study area.
 Fire history was a stronger predictor of both above- and belowground C stocks in the grass/sedge and shrub communities, despite the clear sensitivity of both communities to lake drying (Table 4).
 Wildfire is widely recognized as the dominant disturbance agent in interior Alaska (Harden et al 2000; Balshi et al 2007) and our analysis suggests that this continues to be true at the landscape scale even in regions like the Yukon Flats, which show pronounced lake drying trends (Riordan et al 2006; Roach et al 2011).
 Surprisingly, the only C pool that was not significantly associated with time since fire in our analysis was the upland forest organic layer.
 The effects of wildfire on organic layer thickness in the boreal forest are well established (Harden et al 2000).
 However, our analysis used a relatively coarse measure of fire history that did not include estimates of severity or timing, both of which regulate the amount of surface organic material removed during boreal forest fires (Kasischke and Johnstone 2005).
 In addition, the upland forest community category in our analysis included a spectrum of forest types ranging from pure black spruce stands to mixed aspen-birch forests, which are associated with a similar diversity of soil profiles (Johnson et al 2011), as evidenced by the significant pathways linking functional trait values, idiosyncratic species distributions, and forest organic layer thickness (Fig. 4).